San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 - San Jose State has one win against the spread in six games this year.

-- The Spartans have yet to cover the spread this season when underdogs by 8 points or more.
+- This season, the Spartans are winless against the spread when entering a game as an underdog of 8 points or more.

-- San Jose State's games this year have gone over the total in three out of six opportunities (50%).
+- San Jose State's games this year have hit the over on three of six set point totals (50%).

-- When San Jose State scores more than 16.6 points, it is 1-2 against the spread and 3-0 overall.
+- When San Jose State records more than 16.6 points, it is 1-2 against the spread and 3-0 overall.

-- In games that San Jose State totals more than 270.0 yards, the team is 1-3 against the spread and 3-1 overall.
+- When San Jose State picks up more than 270.0 yards, the team is 1-3 against the spread and 3-1 overall.

-- The Spartans have turned the ball over 13 times this season, four more turnovers than the Aztecs have forced (9).
+- This year the Spartans have turned the ball over 13 times, four more than the Aztecs' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.